Passing truck hits car as mum buckles child in

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A woman escaped with bruising when her arm and her car door were hit by a passing truck as she was buckling a child into the back seat in Dunedin yesterday.
+A woman escaped with bruising when her arm and her car door were hit by a passing truck as she was buckling her child into the back seat in Dunedin yesterday.

 Senior Sergeant Craig Dinnissen said anyone who had information on the incident, or who saw a bright yellow flat deck truck on Macandrew Rd about 2.45pm should contact police.